Skip to content

 Packages & Bundle Size

 The core package is the foundation of Domternal.
-It contains the editor engine, 47 built-in extensions, toolbar controller, bubble menu, floating menu, and 45 icons, all in a single package.
+It contains the editor engine, 49 built-in nodes/marks/extensions, toolbar controller, bubble menu, floating menu controller, and 49 icons, all in a single package.

-25 Extensions: StarterKit, BaseKeymap, History, Dropcursor, Gapcursor, TrailingNode, ListKeymap, LinkPopover, BubbleMenu, FloatingMenu, Placeholder, CharacterCount, Typography, TextAlign, TextColor, FontFamily, FontSize, LineHeight, Highlight, Focus, UniqueID, Selection, SelectionDecoration, InvisibleChars, ClearFormatting
+• 27 Extensions: StarterKit, BaseKeymap, History, Dropcursor, Gapcursor, TrailingNode, ListKeymap, ListIndent, LinkPopover, BubbleMenu, Placeholder, CharacterCount, Typography, TextAlign, TextColor, FontFamily, FontSize, LineHeight, Highlight, Focus, UniqueID, Selection, SelectionDecoration, InvisibleChars, ClearFormatting, NotionColorPicker, BlockColor

 Other editors split this differently.
 For example, @tiptap/core shows ~28 KB gzipped on bundlephobia, but that’s only the engine without any extensions.
 You still need @tiptap/starter-kit, individual extension packages, and @tiptap/pm (ProseMirror).
 Similarly, ngx-tiptap is only a few KB, but it requires @tiptap/core and all its dependencies on top.
 Once you add everything needed for a working editor, the total is comparable or larger.